masaplabs/TravisCIXCTest/README.md

 TravisCIXCTest
 ==============

-XCode and XCTest with TravisCITest
+XCode and XCTest with Travis CI